Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 ![LifeStyle success page image](assets/readme/wishlist_page.png)

-* Display the registered shopper's favorites products and displays them in Products page.
+* Display the registered shopper's favorite products and displays them in Products page.

-* Clicking the heart symbol will add and remove the products fron the wishlist.
+* Clicking the heart symbol will add and remove the products from the wishlist.

 ### Brands Page